openbraininstitute/brain-indexer/docs/multi_index.rst

 how the multi-index is implemented.
 Instead we first compute non-overlapping volumes such that each area contains roughly the same number of elements.
 More precisely the volumes contain the same number of centers of the elements.
-The algorithm used is called Sort Tile Recusion (STR), see :numref:`multiindex`.
+The algorithm used is called Sort Tile Recursion (STR), see :numref:`multiindex`.

 .. _multiindex: